 Colleen Wilkinson - Rural Nurse Specialist

-Colleen has been employed since 2001 as a Rural Nurse Specialist, she holds day time clinics & after-hours on-call.
+Colleen has been employed since 2001 as a Rural Nurse Specialist.
+She is a member of our on-call after-hours team and also assists with acute care in the Practice as required.
 Her background includes emergency relief work helping set up and overseeing public health for a camp of 10,000 people in drought-affected Ethiopia, plastic surgery & ten years working in the Emergency & Acute Care Department at Christchurch Hospital.
 She has completed a Master of Nursing degree.

 Lin Thomson - Nurse Manager